You’re considering a journey into uncharted territory…

 Either your large, established company needs to rebrand (and you recognize the weight of your next few decisions), or you’re launching a startup (and you’re overwhelmed with what you don’t know).
 Maybe you lead a non-profit that has lost its’ way (and you forget why you’re doing what you’re doing).

-In any creative partnership, suspicion kills any chance of success.
+In all partnerships, suspicion kills any chance of success.
 The decisions being made need to be trusted.
-The wrong team can derail the most promising of projects.
-When egos and squeaky wheels are at the table, creativity is nearly impossible.
+When egos and squeaky wheels are at the table, creative and critical thinking is nearly impossible.
 Everyone on the team needs to have each other’s best interest (and the end goal) in mind.
 If you get any weird feelings about people you’re working with, trust your intuition.
 Ask the hard questions, or run.